klaytn/klaytn-docs/docs/bapp/sdk/caver-js/api-references/caver.kct/kip37.md

-# caver.kct.kip37 <a id="caver-klay-kip37"></a>
+# caver.kct.kip37 <a id="caver-kct-kip37"></a>

 The `caver.kct.kip37` helps you easily handle a smart contract that implements KIP-37 as a JavaScript object on the Klaytn blockchain platform (Klaytn).

 The `caver.kct.kip37` inherits [caver.contract](../caver.contract.md) to implement the KIP-37 token contract.
-The `caver.kct.kip37` holds the same properties of `caver.contract` whereas additional methods to implement extra features.
-This section only introduces the newly added bound methods of the `caver.kct.kip37`.
+The `caver.kct.kip37` holds the same properties of `caver.contract` whereas additional methods are implemented for extra features.
+This section only introduces the newly added methods of the `caver.kct.kip37`.

 For more information about KIP-37, see [Klaytn Improvement Proposals](https://kips.klaytn.com/KIPs/kip-37).